-Before You Buy A Clothes Steamer
+Before You Buy

 Before you buy a clothes steamer, take time to review these tips to help you make the right decision.
 As professional cleaners know, steam is a gentle and effective way to remove wrinkles, remove odors and freshen fabrics.
 Steaming is faster than ironing and will not scorch or damage most fabrics.

-Set Your Price.
-Steamers come in a wide-range of prices.
+- Set Your Price: Steamers come in a wide range of prices.
 Determine your budget; you may have to make trade-offs when comparing features and prices.

-Features and Attachments.
-Review every model's attachments and features, like brushes, collapsible handles and heat and steam settings.
+- Features and Attachments: Review every model's attachments and features, like brushes, collapsible handles and heat, and steam settings.

-Energy Usage.Read the fine print about each steamer's wattage and energy usage.
-Some residential models require significant power to run them.
+- Energy Usage: Read the fine print about each steamer's wattage and energy usage.
+Some large residential models require significant power to run them.
 You can then weigh that against paying dry cleaning bills for pressing.

-Always steam in a vertical, upright position.
+Always steam fabrics in a vertical, upright position.
 Hang garments from a hook and leave curtains hanging on the rod.
 Pressing down on a garment will not help to release the wrinkles.
 It also allows the condensation in the steamer hose to flow down, not dribble out.

 Never hold your hand directly in the steam.
 Burns can occur more quickly than you think.
 Keep it away from children.
 Never overfill your steamer or allow it to run dry which can damage the heating element.
 Keep the water container upright to prevent spills.
-Empty excess water before storing.
+Unplug the steamer and empty excess water before storing.